OSSELINAlexandre/Linux_com_primitives/README.md

 # Linux_com_primitives

-Utilization of Linux set's of communication primitive built-in the OS.
+Utilization of Linux set's of built-in communication primitive.

 ## The primitives used to execute code